-COTLAND be sad now and lament,

-For honours thou hast lost,

-But yet rejoice, in better times,

-Which will pay the cost

-- 2 Tho unto thraidom you should be, and Brought by your enemies;

-You shall have freedom from them all,

-And enjoy your liberties.

-- 3 The grave of the most noble Prince,

-To all is great regret,

-The subject to law, who both leave M

-The kingdom and estate. - 4 O anguish great! where every kind

-And ages dotn lament;

-Whom bitter death has ta'en away,

-Shall Scotland sore repent. - A nation stout and true,

-Has lost their former dear estate,

-Which they did hold of due.

-- 6 By hard conflict, and by the chance Of noble fortune's force, Thy hap and thy prosperity May turn into worse.

-- 7 Tho' wont to won, may be subdued, and And come in under yoke;

-Strangers may reign, and you destroy,

-What likes him by sword's stroke.

-- Nor manners do approve,

-Woe is to thee, by guile and slight,

-Will only win above.

-9 This mighty nation was to fore.
-Invincible and stout, the standard will yield slowly to destiny distance Great pity is but doubt.
-Great pity is but doubt.
-This 9

-Invincible and stout, clients can odi

-Will yield slowly to destiny d Juguard Wil

-Great pity is but doubt.
-Ash lishs 101 :1

-.
-And enjoy your neerpes. -

-- Did flourish goodly gay to avera adT

-But yet alas! will be overcome: the oT

-With a great dark decay! to due of T

-- Of this so wond'rons fallong deligns O Contempt of faith, falsehood, deceit, and The wrath of God withal assisted mod W.

-- 12 Unsatiable greed of worldly gain,

-Oppression, cries of the poor; y violated

-A perpetual and slanderous race, it at A

-No justice put in ure for right and sale.

-- 13 The haughty pride of mighty men,

-Of former vice chief cause no brad va

-The nutriture of wickedness, A sidon 10

-An unjust match of laws.
-Das qed val

-- Of long time did presage;

-And now has happen devery point had

-Into your present age.

-- In patience to abide

-Slanders, great fears, and sudden plagues,

-And great dolours beside.

-Will only win above.

-16 For out of the shall people rise,

-With divers happiness;

-And yet a pen can scarcely write,

-Thy hurt, skaith, and distress,

-And yet beware thou not distrust,

-Altho' o'erwhelm'd with grief,

-Thy stroke is not perpetual,

-For thou shalt find relief.

--18 I do suppose, althor too late, at the late of the

-19 For thou that now a patient is,

-And seemeth to be bound;

-At liberty shall free be set,

-And with empire be crown'd.

-25 From high above shall grace come down,

-And thy state; Scotland, be,

-In later ends, more prosperous
+SCOTLAND be sad now and lament For honours thou hast lost, But yet rejoice, in better times, Which will repay the cost.

+2 Tho' unto thraldom you should be Brought by your enemies; You shall have freedom from them all, And enjoy your liberties.

+3 The grave of the most noble Prince To all is great regret, The subject to law, who doth leave The kingdom and estate.

+4 O anguish great! where every kind And ages doth lament:

+Whan bitter death has ta'en away,

+Shall Scotland sore repent.

+5 Lately a land of rich increase, A nation stout and true, Has lost their former dear estate, Which they did hold of due.
+A perpetual and slanderous race, No justice put in ure.

+13 The haughty pride of mighty men, Of former vice chief cause, The nutriture of wickedness, An unjust match of laws.

+14 Therefore this cause the prophets of long time did presage;And now has happen'd every point Into your present age.

+Since fate is so, now Scotland learn In patience to abide; Slanders, great fears, and sudden plagues, And great dolours beside.

+16 For out of thee shall people rise, with divers happiness; And yet a pen can scarcely write Thy hurt, skaith, and distress.

+17 And yet beware thou not distrust, Altho? o'erwhelm'd with grief, Thy stroke is not perpetual, For thou shalt find relief.

+18 I do suppose, altho' too late,

+Old prophecies shall hold;

+Hope thou in God's goodness evermore,

+And mercies manifold;

+19 For thou that now a patient is, And seemeth to be bound; At liberty shall free be set, And with empire be crown'd.

+20 From high above shall grace come down,

+And thy state, Scotland, be,

+In latter ends, more prosperous

 Than former age did see.